fridaynight-gg/overwatch-tracker/README.md

 ## Contributing

-If you'd like to contribute to the project, please feel free to open a PR with your changes.
+If you've come across this project from the wild and you'd like contribute, please feel free to open a PR with your changes.
 We'll be happy to review and merge them in if they fit with the vision of the project.